Modena (racing team): Formula One

 The team first emerged as GLAS in early 1990.
 It was to be financed by wealthy Mexican businessman Fernando González Luna, who was reported to be investing around $20 million in the team, and it was to be run by former Italian journalist Leopoldo Canettoli.
-The young team had approached Italian sportscar manufacturer Lamborghini, to not only supply them with their latest V12 Formula One engines, but to also design and build the chassis.
-Lamborghini had established a Formula One specific division in 1988, — Lamborghini Engineering — to oversee their burgeoning Formula One programme and they entered the sport in 1989 as an engine supplier.
+The young team had approached Italian sports car manufacturer Lamborghini, to not only supply them with their latest V12 Formula One engines, but to also design and build the chassis.
+Lamborghini had established a Formula One specific division in 1988, — Lamborghini Engineering – to oversee their burgeoning Formula One programme, and they entered the sport in 1989 as an engine supplier.
 In 1991, it would be the firm's first attempt at designing and building a Formula One car.
 Former Alfa Romeo and Spirit driver Mauro Baldi was proposed as a driver and part-backer for the team.

 Lamborghini Engineering had tasked Mauro Forghieri, with the assistance of Mario Tolentino, to design and build a Formula One car.
-By the summer of 1990 they had completed the process and had a rolling chassis ready for testing, only for González Luna to disappear, taking all his money with him.
+By the summer of 1990, they had completed the process and had a rolling chassis ready for testing, only for González Luna to disappear, taking all his money with him.
 This left a huge hole in the team's finances and effectively put its future in doubt.
-However, Lamborghini were determined to keep the project going as they already had the engines and now they had a Formula One car.
-So, the Italian firm injected a sum of money into the team to keep it running, they relocated it to Modena in Italy, which resulted in a subsequent name change to match the team's new home.
+However, Lamborghini were determined to keep the project going as they already had the engines, and now they had a Formula One car.
+So, the Italian firm injected a sum of money into the team to keep it running.
+They relocated it to Modena in Italy, which resulted in a subsequent name change to match the team's new home.
 It then installed Italian industrialist and former Fila boss Carlo Patrucco as Team Principal, and entered the 1991 Formula One season with a new identity.
 Lamborghini were reluctant to have the team viewed as a "works" team though, as this might reflect badly on the marque, so it was entered as Modena Team SpA.
 Most media sources and fans ignored this, referring to the team as Lamborghini, or more colloquially as, "Lambo".
 However, it was noted that after an initial lump sum from Lamborghini, Modena Team were an entirely independent business entity and received no further investment or financial assistance from Lamborghini.